15 Best AI Agents for Customer Service in 2026

 How do AI customer service agents work?

-What types of customer queries are best suited for AI agents?
+What types of queries are best suited for AI agents?

-AI agents handle repeatable or structured tasks particularly well, including order status updates, subscription changes, account modifications, password resets, scheduling, and basic troubleshooting.
+AI agents handle repeatable or structured tasks particularly well: order status updates, subscription changes, account modifications, password resets, scheduling, and basic troubleshooting.
+When connected to backend systems through secure data connectors, they also support complex requests like billing disputes, refund processing, and multi-step troubleshooting workflows.

 To learn how to successfully adopt and scale AI agents, explore the Fin AI Agent Blueprint — the industry’s most comprehensive guide to AI-first support.